 D.1.b.
-Designing, and executing a research study.
+Designing and executing a research study.
 When CSJ professionals conduct research they need to observe the guidelines of the appropriate Institutional Review Board (IRB).
-If they are not affiliated with an organization, and do not have access to IRB guidelines, they need to involve a professional in the research planning process who can help them address all the necessary safeguards required by an IRB (ACA 2005, G.1.).
+If they are not affiliated with an organization, and do not have access to IRB guidelines, they need to involve a professional in the research planning process who can help them address all the necessary safeguards required by an IRB in terms of protection of human subjects (ACA 2014, G.1.a).

 To ensure historical social oppressions and beliefs are not perpetuated in research, CSJ professionals should conduct a mapping process when designing a study to understand the cultural worldview of a community or cultural group under study and avoid imposing mainstream assumptions (Ibrahim & Cameron, 2004; Ibrahim & Helms, 2008).
 Additionally, when analyzing research results, representatives of the community under study need to be involved in determining the meaning of such results.
-The focus of all research conducted among persons in diverse cultural communities must benefit these communities and not support of the research status quo (Ibrahim & Helm; Ibrahim & Cameron).
+The focus of all research conducted among persons in diverse cultural communities must benefit these communities and not in support of the research status quo (Ibrahim & Helms, 2008; Ibrahim & Cameron, 2004).

 D.1.c.
 Publishing research results.
-CSJ professionals are encouraged to observe the guidelines of the ACA Code (2005) in ensuring integrity and competence in presenting research data that protects the confidentiality of the research participants and ensures that social justice and equity are critical factors that are addressed when presenting research results.
+CSJ professionals are encouraged to observe the guidelines of the ACA Code (2014) in ensuring integrity and competence in presenting research data that protects the confidentiality of the research participants and ensures that social justice and equity are critical factors that are addressed when presenting research results.
+Researchers must evaluate their work relative to oppressive deficit narratives and "othering" persons from historically oppressed populations; if found, social justice researchers will remove such damaging language and replace it with strengths-based language and assumptions.
 In addition, researchers are responsible for stating the implications of their studies for future research and to do so in ways that are intended to benefit the persons and communities who participate in their research endeavors.
-It is also important to adhere to those ethical guidelines that describe researchers' responsibilities as they relate to publishing the results of their research (ACA Ethical Code, 2005, G.5.b.).
+It is also important to adhere to those ethical guidelines that describe researchers' responsibilities as they relate to publishing the results of their research (ACA Ethical Code, 2014, G.4.a.).